danieloneill/mhn_hotas_uinput/README.md

 ## Notes

 * M1/M2/M3 is detected but disabled, as I can't think of a proper way to implement this that doesn't break when binding.
 * Neither dial knobs do anything.
-I suspect they're provided by a different vendor request.
-I have no use for them, so I haven't checked.
+It turns out they're mouse/kbd URBs, which is a bit more work...
 * A and B pressure sensitivity isn't respected.
 I just trigger "pressed" if they're pressed enough.
 * D-PAD1 is split into 4 buttons, D-PAD3 is split into 3 buttons.
 D-PAD2 is split into 4 buttons.
 * HAT +PUSH button doesn't work, but that could be my flight stick?
 I left the button "on" in the driver in case it works for you.